 - Participate in a common program of study with a rigorous curriculum.
 Core academic content is organized in specialized subjects, with the expectation that all teachers will teach literacy skills through their content area.
 Curriculum is presented through a standards-based approach.
-Technology is integrated for student use and increased understanding. - Meet with a counselor to select a career path that will provide a focus for study and graduation. - Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult.
-The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year. - Have opportunities for academic assistance, acceleration, and credit and attendance recovery. - Beginning with the 2011 school year, 9th grades will also participate in the Bridge Program which is a program to support students transitioning from middle school.
+Technology is integrated for student use and increased understanding - Meet with a counselor to select a career path that will provide a focus for study and graduation - Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult - Have opportunities for academic assistance, acceleration, and credit and attendance recovery - Beginning with the 2011 school year, 9th grades will also participate in the Bridge Program which is a program to support students transitioning from middle school

-Students in grades 10-12 will:
+Students in grades 10-12:

 - Study common programs of study with a rigorous curriculum.
 Core academic content is organized in specialized subjects, with the expectation that all teachers will teach literacy skills through their content area.
 Curriculum is presented through a standardsbased, approach.
-Technology is integrated for student use and increased understanding. - Meet with a counselor to follow-up on career path on career path and credit progress. - The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year.
+Technology is integrated for student use and increased understanding. - Meet with a counselor to follow-up on career path and credit progress - Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult - Have opportunities for academic assistance, acceleration, and credit and attendance recovery